 - 137.A.
 In the case of a decision to deny tenure and/or promotion, the candidate may consult with CUASA on whether or not the Association will grieve the decision. - 173.A.I.
-A grievance may be filed by the employee or the Association-only on one or more of the following alleged grounds: including but not limited to: - 173.A.II.
-Procedural irregularity or failure to apply the tenure and promotion procedures; - 173.A.III.
-Discrimination within the meaning of Article 5 (No Discrimination); or - 173.A.IV.
-A violation or violations of academic freedom within the meaning of Article 4 (Academic Freedom). - 17AV Duty to accommodate - 17AVI Reasonable apprehension of bias - 13.A.V.
-A grievance cannot be filed on the basis of substantive grounds involving the application or interpretation of the criteria for tenure and/or promotion. - If CUASA decides to grieve the decision the grievance shall proceed directly to Arbitration.
-Expedited arbitration shall not be an option in the case of a grievance on tenure and/or promotion, and the choice of the arbitrator must follow the order of the roster in Article 30.12be acceptable to both parties. - 13.A.VII.
-The Arbitrator will make one of the following decisions: - 13.A.VIII.
-Dismiss the grievance and uphold the decision.; - 13.A.IX.
-Determine that the grievance has merit but that the final decision was not affected by the matter, and uphold the decision. - 13.A.X.
+A grievance may be filed by the employee or the Association-only-on one or more of the following alleged grounds including but not limited to: including but not limited to: - 173.A.II.
+Procedural irregularity or failure to apply the tenure and promotion procedures;

+1 7 3.A.III.
+Discrimination within the meaning of Article 5 (No Discrimination);-or 1 7 3.A.IV.
+A violation or violations of academic freedom within the meaning of Article 4 (Academic Freedom);- 17AV 17AVI Reasonable apprehension of bias reasonable apprehension of bias.
+13.A.V.
+A grievance cannot be filed on the basis of substantive grounds involving the application or interpretation of the criteria for tenure and/or promotion.
+1 7 3.A.VI I .
+If CUASA decides to grieve the decision the grievance shall proceed directly to Arbitration.
+Expedited arbitration shall not be an option in the case of a grievance on tenure and/or promotion, and the choice of the arbitrator must follow the order of the roster in Article 30.12be acceptable to both parties.
+13.A.VII.
+The Arbitrator will make one of the following decisions: 13.A.VIII. - Dismiss the grievance and uphold the decision.; 13.A.IX.
+Determine that the grievance has merit but that the final decision was not affected by the matter, and uphold the decision.
+13.A.X.
 Determine that the grievance has merit and the final decision was affected, in which case the arbitrator will identify the error or errors, give specific directions as to what is to be done on the reconsideration, and direct that the matter in question be reconsidered commencing at the level of consideration at which the error or errors occurred.
 In so ordering, the arbitrator will provide specific instructions to ensure that the circumstances which led to the grievance will be appropriately addressed.
 13.A.XI.
 In the case of 13.A.X. above, the Arbitrator will remain seized of the case and will review the reconsideration of the case to ensure that it has been carried out appropriately.
 If the arbitrator does not agree that the reconsideration was completed appropriately in accordance with the directions given, s/he may make a final decision that will be binding upon the parties.

-General Committee Membership Rules and Other Regulations 184.
+184. General Committee Membership Rules and Other Regulations